DockATot Review and Safety Assessment

 The Grand is also a bit heavier, and much more expensive.
 The size difference between the Deluxe+ and Grand is about 33%, but the price difference is about 55% higher.
 So the price jump is a bit more than the actual jump in size.

 Initial Impressions.
 The packaging was beautiful.
-Given its high price, we were really happy with how it was presented in the box, and think it would work really well as a baby shower gift.
+Given its high price, we were really happy with how it was presented in the box, and think it would work really well as a gift idea for new babies or as a baby shower gift.

 Taking them out of their boxes, our first impression was that the cotton fabric was reasonably soft and felt durable and high quality.
 The DockATot embroidered logo looked elegant and didn't stand out too much.
 The side walls were soft while also supportive and breathable.
 DockATot offers embroidered monograms with your baby's name, but we didn't make the splurge!